 In 2001, a further 4 distilleries saw their whiskies added to the Flora and Fauna range.
 None of these ever came with a box.

-Of the above, Glen Spey was sold off by United Distillers shortly after the release of the whisky to the series, and thus there are a limited amount of bottles of that expression available, making it highly collectable.
+Of all of the above, Speyburn was sold off by United Distillers shortly after the release of the whisky to the series, and thus there are a limited amount of bottles of that expression available, making it highly collectable.

 A number of the flora and fauna distilleries no longer are owned by Diageo (the successor to United Distiller), because they closed (Pittyvaich, Rosebank).
 Others, like Glen Spey were sold off.
 Especially the cask strength and wooden box editions are becoming harder to find (and therefore more expensive).